armory/documentation/_spinnaker/terraform_integration.md

 ### Configuring a Profile

 Configure profiles that users can select when creating a Terraform Integration stage.
 A profile gives users the ability to reference certain kinds of external sources, such as a private remote repository, when creating pipelines.

-For example, if your Terraform scripts rely on modules stored in a private remote Git repository, add your `SSH` key to a profile.
-Then, a user can select that profile when creating a Terraform Integration stage.
-When a pipeline runs, the Terraform Integration automatically gains access to fetch what it needs from the private repo.

 To add profiles that a user can select from, perform the following steps:

 1. In the `.hal/default/profiles` directory, create or edit `terraformer-local.yml`.
-2. Add the values for the profile(s) you want to add under an `environments` section.
-The following example adds a profile named `pixel-git` for an SSH key secured in Vault and used to access a Git repo:
+2. Add the values for the profile(s) you want to add under an `profiles` section.
+The following example adds a profile named `pixel-git` for an SSH key secured in Vault.

     ```
     # Profile name displayed in Deck